csswizardry/CSS-Guidelines/README.md

 ## Sizing UIs

-We use a combination of methods for sizing UIs.
+I use a combination of methods for sizing UIs.
 Percentages, pixels, ems, rems and nothing at all.

 Grid systems should, ideally, be set in percentages.
-Because we use grid systems to govern widths of columns and pages we can leave our components totally free of any dimensions (as discussed above).
+Because I use grid systems to govern widths of columns and pages, I can leave components totally free of any dimensions (as discussed above).

-Font sizes we set in rems with a pixel fallback.
-This gives us the accessibility benefits of ems with the confidence of pixels.
+Font sizes I set in rems with a pixel fallback.
+This gives the accessibility benefits of ems with the confidence of pixels.
 Here is a handy Sass mixin to work out a rem and pixel fallback for you (assuming you set your base font size in a variable somewhere):